alexwlchan/alexwlchan.net/src/_drafts/what-makes-a-good-gender-inclusion-policy.md

 {% tweet https://twitter.com/alexwlchan/status/1126802445517099008 %}

-Better trans inclusion is one of the focuses for the LGBTQ+ Staff network this year, and I know I have a lot of trans followers on Twitter.
+Better trans inclusion is one of the focuses for the LGBTQ+ Staff network and the [Diversity & Inclusion team][d&i] this year.

+Because I've never been at an organisation that has a gender inclusion policy, I don't know what "good" looks like.
+I can guess at what might be useful, but that's not the same as seeing some real policies.
-I was hoping I'd get a few replies that might guide our work -- and I was pleasantly surprised by the response.
+I know I have a lot of trans followers on Twitter, so I was hoping I'd get a few replies to guide my thinking -- and I was pleasantly surprised by the response!

 Dozens of people reached out with suggestions, pointing me to policies and good practices at their own organisation or others, and giving me lots of material to read.
 I'm incredibly grateful to everybody who sent me a message.